Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 Although we have provide beta release to preview some new service version in our JavaScript SDK, it can still be annoying and potentially diffcult for our customers to try it out. which can be tell from the NPM download data.
 ![NPM download data for @azure/arm-eventhub in different tag](image.png)

 However, sometimes we want customers to try the preview feature, so that we can get early feedback about those preview features.
 By providing a separate subpath export for experimental features alongside with the GA release of Modular, we can gather valuable feedback from our customers who have tried these new features while ensuring that our mainline releases remain stable and reliable.
-And if we have some client-side features that we want our customers to have a try first, we can also put those features under the separate subpath export.

-## Key Takeaways
+## Key Concepts

 **_Experimental Features_**:
 Experimental features could be either client side features or service preview features or both.

-**_Api version picking strategy_**:
-The api version we choose to generate the experimental code is latest preview, if there's a latest newer GA version, then we will use that GA version when there are some client side features under `./beta`.

 **_Client side features_**:
-The client side features should be some innovative ideas or some new proposals which is meant to improve SDK user experience or performance.
-It should not happen very often.
+The client side features means some features that are not bind with some specific service providers.
+It could be some common SDK pattern or user experience change.

+**_Service preview features_**:
+The service features that only exists in their preview api version which usually means some new apis.

+**_Beta package_**:
+A package with version suffix like `-beta.x`.

+**_Beta subpath_**:
+A package with `./beta` subpath export.

+**_Stable code_**:
+This means the code for non `./beta` subpath export part.

+_NOTE_: It's possible that in some cases, we will need to release a beta package with beta subpath exports in it.

 ## Proposal